valplusplusle/js-aes-256-cbc-encryption/README.md

 # requirements
-If not installed oyu need fs and crypto:
+If not installed - you need fs and crypto:

 require('fs');

 require('crypto');

-Needs something to start a .js.
+Needs something to start a ".js" file.
 (Build to be used with Node.js)

 # usage